 It’s going to be an exciting 2023 in New Kent, Virginia!
 The 9-week summer thoroughbred racing season at Colonial Downs — which runs from July 13 – September 9 — is more fan friendly for locals!
 Race programs will be scheduled every Thursday, Friday and Saturday at 1:30 PM.

-Fans can come out, wager, and cheer the horses on trackside as they charge down the stretch over Colonial’s famed Secretariat Turf Course or over its’s 1 1/4 miles dirt oval (shown here).
+Fans can come out, wager, and cheer the horses on trackside as they charge down the stretch over Colonial’s famed Secretariat Turf Course or its’s 1-1/4 miles dirt oval.

 The impact of new owner, Churchill Downs Incorporated, will be felt immediately.
 Two long time Grade I Stakes — the Arlington Million and Beverly D — will be held at Colonial on Saturday August 12 along with the Grade 2 Secretariat Stakes.
-Even more intriguing, 2023 is the 50th anniversary of Secretariat’s winning Triple Crown campaign in 1973.
+The day is being branded as Colonial Downs’ Festival of Racing.
+2023 is also the 50th anniversary of Secretariat’s winning Triple Crown campaign in 1973.
 How fitting that the Secretariat Stakes will be run over Colonial’s Secretariat Turf Course during the anniversary season!

-Reserved seats for all race days will be available to purchase soon whether it be in the grandstand, third floor Jockey Club level or fourth floor 1609 restaurant along with the Sky Suites.
-Visit colonialdowns.com in the coming days and follow the track on social media to keep track of the timing of ticket sales.
+Reserved seats for all race days are available to purchase at colonialdowns.com — whether it be in the grandstand, third floor Jockey Club level or fourth floor 1609 restaurant along with the Sky Suites.
+General admission is free most days!
+Keep track of Colonial Downs on social media for updates throughout the season.